maxja/oprand/README.md

 JavaScript implements arithmetic traits from it's beginning[^2].

+As in many other programming languages, in JavaScript arithmetic operations can be applied only to a particular set of values, — widely known as numbers.
+Values of other types required to be converted first to a number, to be able to perform arithmetic operations with 'em.
+Though, in some cases JavaScript hiddenly make such type conversion by itself while evaluation math expression, or at least try to do it correctly.

 [^1]: Some operations are non binary, but unary.

 [^2]: First edition of [ECMA-262](https://www.ecma-international.org/wp-content/uploads/ECMA-262_1st_edition_june_1997.pdf) (1997) suggests most of the arithmetic operations.